 The building materials industry has been subject to personal injury and property damage claims arising from alleged exposure to raw materials contained in building products as well as claims for incidents of catastrophic loss, such as building fires.
 As a distributor of building materials, we face an inherent risk of exposure to product liability claims in the event that the use of the products we have distributed in the past or may in the future distribute is alleged to have resulted in economic loss, personal injury or property damage or violated environmental, health or safety or other laws.
 Such product liability claims have included and may in the future include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability or a breach of warranties.
 In particular, certain of our subsidiaries have been the subject of claims related to alleged exposure to asbestos-containing products they distributed prior to 1979, which have not materially impacted our financial condition or operating results.
-Since 2002, approximately 944 asbestos-related personal injury lawsuits have been brought and we vigorously defend against them.
-Of these, 855 have been dismissed without any payment by us, 21 are on deferred or inactive court dockets, 63 are pending and only 5 have been settled.
-In total, we have paid an aggregate of less than \$300,000 in connection with these settlements.
-One of the pending cases is currently scheduled for trial later this year and is in the early stages of discovery.
-The complaint names one of our subsidiaries, along with multiple other parties, as a defendant and seeks unspecified damages.
-Despite our past experience, the amount, if any, required to resolve this matter may be significantly higher than amounts paid in prior settlements and could be material to us.
-We have not recorded a reserve, nor disclosed a potential range, for this matter because the amount of any exposure cannot be reasonably estimated at this time.
+Since 2002, as of April 30, 2017, approximately 979 asbestos-related personal injury lawsuits have been brought and we vigorously defend against them.
+Of these, 891 have been dismissed without any payment by us, 29 are on deferred or inactive court dockets, 53 are pending and only 6 have been settled.
 See Item 1A, "Risk Factors-Risks Relating to Our Business and Industry-We are exposed to product liability, warranty, casualty, construction defect, contract, tort, employment and other claims and legal proceedings related to our business, the products we distribute, the services we provide and services provided for us by third parties."